-Event 2: The Newport Bermuda Race – This classic ocean race starts off Castle Hill on the Friday, June 20th and concludes 635 Atlantic Ocean miles later off Bermuda’s landmark St David’s Lighthouse.
+Event 2: The Newport Bermuda Race – This classic ocean race starts off Castle Hill on Friday, June 15th and concludes 635 Atlantic Ocean miles later off Bermuda’s landmark St David’s Lighthouse.

-Event 3: The RBYC Anniversary Regatta – Two races Bermuda on the Friday after the Newport Bermuda Race.
-In recent years the format has included a windward-leeward race and a beautiful around the buoys race in the Great Sound, Granaway Deep, Port Royal Bay, and finishing near the Fairmont Hamilton Princess Hotel and the docks of the RBYC in Hamilton Harbour.
-The RBYC Anniversary Regatta is open to all qualified yachts in Bermuda not just yachts entered in the complete series.
+Event 3: The RBYC Anniversary Regatta – Two races will be sailed on the Friday after the boats arrive from Newport.
+In recent iterations, the format has included a windward-leeward race for the “traditional” Onion Patch Series boats, and then an around-the-sound race for both divisions, covering the Great Sound, Granaway Deep, and Port Royal Bay, with a colorful finish inside Hamilton Harbour.
+The RBYC Anniversary Regatta is open to all qualified yachts in Bermuda, not just yachts entered in the complete series.

-All yachts sailing in the St. David’s Lighthouse or Gibbs Hill Lighthouse Divisions of the Newport Bermuda Race and that also sail in the New York Yacht Club Annual Regatta and the Royal Bermuda Yacht Club Anniversary Regatta may enter and compete for Onion Patch Series awards.
+All yachts sailing in the St. David’s Lighthouse or Gibbs Hill Lighthouse Divisions of the Newport Bermuda Race—that also sail in the New York Yacht Club’s 164th Annual Regatta and the Royal Bermuda Yacht Club Anniversary Regatta—may enter and compete for Onion Patch Series awards.

-Yachts in the series range in size from the smallest to the largest yachts who are in the St David’s or Gibb’s Hill Division of the Newport Bermuda Race.
+Yachts in the series range in size from the smallest to the largest yachts who are competing in the St David’s, Finisterre and Gibb’s Hill divisions of the Newport Bermuda Race.
 Crews include family Corinthian crews competing against some of the best professionals in offshore sailing.

 Teams and Individual Yachts

-All yachts entered in the Onion Patch Series compete as individual entries with the overall winner capturing the prestigious DuPont Trophy.
-Approximately half the fleet not only competes for individual honors but also as three boat teams representing a country, a yacht club or another sailing organization–with club teams from many countries having been winners in past years.
+All yachts entered in the “traditional” Onion Patch Series compete as individual entries with the overall winner capturing the prestigious DuPont Trophy.
+Many in the fleet also compete as three-boat teams representing a country, a yacht club or another sailing organization–with club teams from many countries having been winners in past years.